 NSM Principles for Decision

-charge, list of team
+of team members and

-NSM Assumptions-a good deal of time was spent
+NSM Assumptions-a good deal of time

 - The current service model is not sustainable so things cannot say as they are.